 Remember, not all dogs love the cold.
 While certain breeds like huskies, collies and labs love the cold and can tolerate these conditions relatively well, not all dogs can.
 Yorkies, chihuahua and boxers tend to notoriously get cold and may not handle freezing temperatures as well.

-Set your dog up for success and keep them comfortable with a winterized kennel, and by following these tips throughout the winter to keep them warm and happy.
+Set your dog up for success and keep them comfortable with a winterized kennel, and by following these tips on how to keep a dog kennel warm throughout the winter to keep them happy.

 Fix The Position of Your Dog’s Bed